Q: How does a codependent know they are dying?

 - Pursuing individual and group activities that are a source of fulfillment and happiness.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor (BC), is a Canadian based Psychotherapist who specializes in Substance Abuse and Love Addiction Recovery, Couples Counselling, Relationship Challenges, Low Self Worth, Anxiety, Depression, Complicated Grief, and Family Abuse Recovery.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), is a Canadian based Psychotherapist who specializes in Substance Abuse and Love Addiction Recovery, Couples Counseling, Relationship Challenges, Low Self Worth, Anxiety, Depression, Complicated Grief, and Family Abuse Recovery.